RyanFrantz/engineering/operability_reviews.md

 The review is an opportunity to broadly communicate the status of a system or product ahead of its launch, to demonstrate our confidence in its readiness, and to receive feedback crucial to the success of its launch.
-An Operability Review reinforces our shared practices encourages us to design resilient solutions.
+An Operability Review reinforces our shared practices and encourages us to design resilient solutions.

 ### Deferred Launch